Rohith09/Map_APIS/README.md

-Basic Application to learn the use of Google Map Apis in Android.
+Basic Application to learn how to use the Google Map Apis in Android.